 - Bridgerton ending explained: what you need to know about the explosive finale

-Golda Rosheuvel plays Queen Charlotte in the Bridgerton series, a highly-influential and hilarious character recognisable from her towering, powdered wigs.
+Golda Rosheuvel plays Queen Charlotte in the Bridgerton series, a highly-influential and hilarious character recognizable from her towering, powdered wigs.

 Was Queen Charlotte Black or white?

 There is a theory that Queen Charlotte was Black.
-Netflix’s decision to cast Roshevel, an actress of Guyanan descent - as well as other Black actors - was 'very much a conscious choice, not a blind choice', Julia Quinn, the author of the Bridgerton book series which the series is based on, told The Times.
+Netflix’s decision to cast Roshevel, an actress of Guyanan descent—as well as other Black actors—was "very much a conscious choice, not a blind choice", Julia Quinn, the author of the Bridgerton book series on which the TV show is based, told The Times.

 Daphne Bridgerton is played by Phoebe Dynevor.
-The 25-year-old actress stars as the young, angel-faced protagonist – declared the ‘diamond’ of the season by the approving Queen Charlotte – who captures the attention of many-a-suitor.
+The 26-year-old actress stars as season one's young, angel-faced protagonist—declared the "diamond" of the season by the approving Queen Charlotte—who captures the attention of many-a-suitor.